Skons/inverter_monitor/README.txt

           If the task is already running, then the following rule applies: 'Do not start a new instance' -> OK

+   10) If MQTT is enabled:
+       * Install paho-mqtt with the following command: pip install paho-mqtt
+       * Edit mqtt.py to configure your MQTT server
+       * All data will be sent to {mqtt_base_topic}/{serial#}/{item}.
+I.e. invertermonitor/0123456789/pac.
+The serial number can skipped if wanted.

    NOTE: If you need to kill the process manually: open Task Manager > Processes > Tick 'Show Processes from all users' > right click 'perl.exe' > select 'End Process'.

    Links: